Factions in the Republican Party (United States): Conservatives

-Social conservatives
+Long-term shifts in conservative thinking following the election of Trump have been described as a "new fusionism" of traditional conservative ideology and right-wing populist themes.
+These have resulted in shifts towards greater support of national conservatism, protectionism, cultural conservatism, a more realist foreign policy, skepticism of neoconservatism, reduced efforts to roll back entitlement programs, and a disdain for traditional checks and balances.

+Christian right

-The Christian right is a conservative Christian political faction characterized by strong support of socially conservative policies.
-Christian conservatives principally seek to apply their understanding of the teachings of Christianity to politics and to public policy by proclaiming the value of those teachings or by seeking to use those teachings to influence law and public policy.
+The Christian right is a conservative Christian political faction characterized by strong support of socially conservative and Christian nationalist policies.
+Christian conservatives seek to use the teachings of Christianity to influence law and public policy.

-In the United States, the Christian right is an informal coalition formed around a core of evangelical Protestants and Roman Catholics, as well as a large number of Latter-day Saints (Mormons).
+In the United States, the Christian right is an informal coalition formed around a core of evangelical Protestants and conservative Roman Catholics, as well as a large number of Latter-day Saints (Mormons).
 The movement has its roots in American politics going back as far as the 1940s and has been especially influential since the 1970s.
-In the late 20th century, the Christian right became a notable force in the Republican Party.
-Republican politicians associated with the Christian right in the 21st century include former Arkansas Governor Mike Huckabee and former Senator Rick Santorum.
-Many within the Christian right have also identified as social conservatives, which sociologist Harry F. Dahms has described as Christian doctrinal conservatives (anti-abortion, anti-LGBT rights) and gun-use conservatives (pro-NRA) as the two domains of ideology within social conservatism.
+In the late 20th century, the Christian right became strongly connected to the Republican Party.
+Republican politicians associated with the Christian right in the 21st century include Tennessee Senator Marsha Blackburn, former Arkansas Governor Mike Huckabee, and former Senator Rick Santorum.
+Many within the Christian right have also identified as social conservatives, which sociologist Harry F. Dahms has described as Christian doctrinal conservatives (anti-abortion, anti-LGBT rights) and gun-rights conservatives (pro-NRA) as the two domains of ideology within social conservatism.
+Christian nationalists generally seek to declare the U.S. a Christian nation, enforce Christian values, and overturn the separation of church and state.